Intensive Green Roof

 Intensive green roofs are often laid out with considerable hard landscaping areas interfacing with the soft areas.
 Please see our pages on ASP support pads and TD decking support pads for information on how these systems work together.

 The build-up of Wallbarn intensive green roof systems is different from our other green roofs because of the weight and drainage capacity involved.
 We use a rigid 60mm deep perforated reservoir and drainage membrane to avoid any crushing of the intermediate layers, thus ensuring constant water flow and no blockages.

 Intensive green roofs are far more complex than the sedum roofs.
 Even with lightweight materials being used in the soil substrate, the depth of it means much higher weight loadings on the roof, up to 600kg per m2 in some cases.
-Therefore a different drainage and filtration build-up is required for increased drainage capacity and load bearing.
-Structural engineers need to be advised of the stresses involved at design stage – not at retro-fit stage.
+Therefore different drainage and filtration build-up are required for increased drainage capacity and load bearing.
+Structural engineers need to be advised of the stresses involved at the design stage – not at the retro-fit stage.

 Designers have to consider the weight of saturated trees, rainwater present in the soil and even snowfall on branches as well as the components as they are installed when calculating the tolerance of the substructure.